 iv.
 Individual fresh water supply lines (black piping) to residential or commercial users are secured to the main fresh water pipe (blue pipe).
 The black supply line is cut to size and secured to a clamp on the main fresh water pipe.
 A wrench is used to manually secure both lines together.
-If involved, a PiW needs to exert approximately 90 lbs of push or pull force to secure the nut firmly (Figure 14).
+A LiW needs to exert approximately 90 lbs of push or pull force to secure the nut firmly (Figure 14).